Your guide to India payroll

 • Use an Employer of Record (EOR): An EOR acts as the legal employer on your behalf, handling payroll, taxes, benefits, and compliance, so you can focus on building your team without needing to set up a local entity.

-One of the most efficient and compliant ways to pay employees in India is to partner with a EOR like Payoneer Workforce Management.
+One way to pay employees in India and simplify compliance support is to partner with an Employer of Record such as Payoneer Workforce Management.

 1) How is payroll calculated in India?